Does Forgiveness Stop the Cycle of Guilt

 As you believe, it is

 Many people, will think, as I did that they have to do something to deserve God’s love.
-And, in my mind God was always so high and mighty that no matter how hard I tried to appease and please God, I never felt Good or Godly enough.
-As I believed, so it was.
+In my mind God was always so high and mighty that no matter how hard I tried to appease and please God, I never felt Good or Godly enough.
+As I believed, it was.
 In my mind, I could just not measure up, and God’s love was always out of my reach.
-This is the real burden we carry, until we are ready to cast it off, for good.
+This doubt is the real burden we carry, until we are ready to cast it off, for good.

 What do you believe about God?

-Over time, we will suffer the consequences of those unhealthy blockages somewhere in our mind body system, and in our life.
-I believe, when we are willing to shift our perception of God, we will see none of this is God’s doing.
-We can stop blaming God.
-We can give up on the idea that God or the Universe is testing us, judging us, or making us feel guilty.
-We do that very well our self.
 It isn’t God who turns away ashamed of us.
-It’s we who become too ashamed to look in the mirror to face our Good or Godly Self.
-In truth, our guilt keeps us at arms length with the love of God which is the divine nature of our self.
+We become too ashamed to look in the mirror to face our Good or Godly Self.
+Our guilt keeps us at arms length with the love of God which is the divine nature of our self.
 Guilt, deprives us of that Oneness.
-I have no doubt in my mind and heart today, that the love of God is always present within, regardless of what name we use.
+Regardless of the name we use, I have no doubt in my mind and heart today, that the love of God is always present within.
 At times we may not feel or be aware of that Presence.

 Healing the hurts

-I discovered only recently that I was harbouring blame and unforgiveness toward some people from an event nearly 20 years ago.
-Not only did I need to forgive those people, I also had to accept forgiveness for myself for hanging onto that poison for so long.
-It certainly wasn’t harming them, but the beliefs I held onto all that time were harming me.
+Recently I discoveredthat I was harbouring blame and unforgiveness toward some people from an event nearly 20 years ago.
+I needed to forgive those people, as well as accept forgiveness for myself for hanging onto that poison for so long.
+Holding onto those beliefs for all that time wasn’t harming any one but me.